-If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are right.
-As you might assume, older air conditioners could more frequently experience leaks and need repairs.
-Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
+If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are on the right track.
+As you can imagine, older air conditioners could more frequently experience leaks and need repairs.
+Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
 Prices have only risen due to scarcity.

-Don’t forget that in order to buy R22, you’ll need to be an EPA-certified technician.
+Recall that in order to purchase R22, you’ll need to be an EPA-certified technician.
 So, the normal homeowner can’t purchase a cylinder themselves.
-Plus, there are some firm regulations now on how refrigerant is reclaimed and recycled, which adds to the cost.
-This fee is passed on to the homeowner as companies have to cover the increased overhead associated with R22 repairs.
+Plus, there are some firm regulations now on how refrigerant is reclaimed and recycled, which raises the price.
+This cost is passed on to the homeowner as companies are forced to cover the increased overhead associated with R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

 So, what does this mean for you?

-If you’re thinking, “Wow, this is starting to sound expensive,” you’re right, it is.
-This is why when our professionals come out to review your unit we look to see what refrigerant your unit uses, and in the majority of the cases, we’ll advocate for an upgrade as a result of the increasing cost of sustaining an R22 air conditioner.
+If you’re thinking, “Wow, this is starting to sound expensive,” you’re spot-on, it is.
+This is why when our technicians come out to review your unit we check to see what refrigerant your unit uses, and in the majority of the cases, we’ll recommend an upgrade as a result of the increasing cost of sustaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If you have an air conditioning system that was built before 2010, your AC will probably have R22.
+If your home has an air conditioning system that was built before 2010, your AC will probably have R22.
 However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
-You can check the type of refrigerant your system runs on by checking the appliance’s nameplate.
+You can see the type of refrigerant your system runs on by checking the appliance’s nameplate.
 This nameplate is normally found on the outdoor condenser of your central air conditioning system.
-If you don’t find it, you can check your user’s manual.
-If that doesn’t work either, you can call your local Service Experts center.
+If you can't find it, you can read your user’s manual.
+If that doesn’t work either, you can contact your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know quickly if your unit uses R22.